Saturday 4th October –

 Photographic Equipment

-For wildlife photography of birds and some tree-dwelling lemurs we recommend a telephoto (with or without converter) with a focal length of 500–600mm on a full-frame DSLR .
-(If you cannot run to large primes, a 400mm f.5.6 or a 100-400mm zoom lens on a crop-sensor body makes for a perfectly reasonable substitute.)
-There will also be some very approachable wildlife in range of anything from 100-200mm upwards.
-Opportunities for macro photography of herptiles for instance are particularly good, but with limited light in the forests, fill-in flash may be desirable.
+For wildlife photography of birds and some tree-dwelling lemurs we recommend a telephoto (with or without converter) with a focal length of 400–600mm on a full-frame DSLR .
+There will also be some very approachable wildlife in the range of 100-200mm upwards and so a 100-400mm zoom is ideal for many subjects.

 As well as having some very approachable wildlife suitable for wide-angle photography, Madagascar is also full of panoramic views and a lens in the 16-35mm range is ideal for landscape photography.